How to transfer and sync files between Dropbox, OneDrive, Google Drive

 Why you should sign up to multiple cloud storage services

-If you have read our ‘What’s the best cloud service?’ article, you’ll know that the current cloud storage limits and compatibility options vary wildly.
-As a result, we suggest – if you haven’t already – to download and start using as many different cloud accounts as possible.
+If you have read our ‘What’s the best cloud service?’ article, you will know that the current cloud storage limits and compatibility options vary wildly.
+As a result, we suggest – if you have not already – to download and start using as many different cloud accounts as possible.

-Not only will this keep your files backed up to the hills – as they’re saved in multiple locations – but you’ll have more storage space too.
-Plus, if you follow the method below, you’ll be able to sync folders and have them up to date and readily accessible from any of your cloud services.
+Not only will this keep your files backed up to the hills – as they are saved in multiple locations – but you will have more storage space too.
+Plus, if you follow the method below, you will be able to sync folders and have them up to date and readily accessible from any of your cloud services.

-If you’d like to sync files between cloud accounts, there’s a free Chrome extension called cloudHQ that can help you.
+If you would like to sync files between cloud accounts, there is a free Chrome extension called cloudHQ that can help you.

-Should that number exceed 50 files in two folders, you’ll have to part with your credit card out.
+Should that number exceed 50 files in two folders, you will have to part with your credit card out.
 Prices start from $9.90 a month.

-Using cloudHQ is a fairly straightforward affair of entering your login details, allowing the app access to your cloud services and then selecting the folders you’d like to sync.
+Using cloudHQ is a fairly straightforward affair of entering your login details, allowing the app access to your cloud services, and then selecting the folders you would like to sync.
 Find below a step-by-step to ensure you set up your cloud sync properly.